 Full-time students receiving financial aid are allowed six academic years (an academic year is two semesters plus one summer) to complete the bachelor’s degree.

-Full-time students must successfully complete a minimum of 22 semester hours in any single academic year (fall, Winter Session, spring, and summer).
+Full-time students must successfully complete a minimum of 22 semester hours in any single academic year (fall, January Term, spring, and summer).

 Full-time students must also maintain an acceptable grade point average as follows: a student classified as a freshman must have a minimum cumulative GPA of 1.6; a sophomore, 1.8; a junior, 2.0; and a senior, 2.0.